Format columns of a data frame

 markdown Logical; if TRUE, render markdown syntax in cells.
 Ex: italicized text is properly italicized in HTML and LaTeX.

 quarto Logical.
 Enable Quarto data processing and wrap cell content in a data-qmd span (HTML) or macro (LaTeX).
-Warning: Quarto data processing can enter in conflict with tinytable styling or formatting options.
-See global options section below.
+See warnings in the Global Options section below.

 fn Function for custom formatting.
 Accepts a vector and returns a character vector of the same length.